OpenCHAMI/tutorial-2025/Phase 1/service_configuration.md

 > Default usernames, passwords, and initialization secrets are included.
 Don't use these for production.
 They are very insecure.
 >

-## Environment variables
+## Environment Variables

 All containers share the same environment variables file for the demo.
 We recommend splitting them up per service where keys/secrets are concerned by following the comments in the openchami.env file

-## coredhcp configuration
+## CoreDHCP Configuration

-The OpenCHAMI dhcp server is a coredhcp container with a custom plugin that interfaces with smd to ensure that changes in node ip are quickly and accurately reflected.
-It uses a plugin configuration at /etc/openchami/coredhcp.yaml
+The OpenCHAMI DHCP server is a CoreDHCP container with a custom plugin that interfaces with SMD to ensure that changes in node IPs are quickly and accurately reflected.
+It uses a plugin configuration at `/etc/openchami/coredhcp.yaml`.

-### listen
+### `listen`

 The yaml below instructs the container to listen on an interface called `virbr-openchami`.
 If you are running this configuration for local development/testing, you will need to have this interface configured as a virtual bridge interface.
 On a real system, you will need to change the listen interface.
 CoreDHCP will use this interface to listen for DHCP requests.

-### plugins
+### `plugins`

-The plugins section of the `coredhcp` configuration is read by our coresmd plugin (and others) to control the way that addresses and netboot parameters are handled for each DHCP request.
+The plugins section of the CoreDHCP configuration is read by our `coresmd` plugin (and others) to control the way that addresses and netboot parameters are handled for each DHCP request.
 They describe the ip address of the server, the router and netmask, and how to connect to the rest of the OpenCHAMI system.
-The `bootloop` directive instructs the plugin to provide a reboot ipxe script to unknown nodes.
+The `bootloop` directive instructs the plugin to provide a reboot iPXE script to unknown nodes.

 ```yaml
 server4: